willconant/neatjs/README.md

 ## Justification ##

 - You already need a source validator like JSHint or JSLint.
-- The `function` keyword eight characters too long.
+- The `function` keyword is eight characters too long.
 - The `this` keyword sucks in functional programming.
 - It is surprisingly hard to type `prototype`.
 - Including `if (err) throw err;` at the top of every function is an unreasonable amount of boilerplate.